 R2(config-if)#end

-Then we will create a Virtual BVI interface on R1 and R2 to talk to the routed Serial interface and assign the ip range used as default-gateway for PC-1 and PC-2.
+Then we create a Virtual BVI (Bridge Virtual Interface) on R1 and R2 to communicate with the routed Serial interface and assign the IP range used as default gateway for PC-1 and PC-2.

 R1(config)#int bvi 1